simeonwetzel/sdsadocs/docs/geojson-osm-connector.md

 To enable semantic search on OSM features, it's essential to generate meaningful textual representations (embeddings) for the features.
 This requires converting the structured metadata from the OSM features into unstructured text documents, which can then be passed to an [embedding model](https://huggingface.co/docs/chat-ui/configuration/embeddings).

 #### Understanding OSM Features
 OSM features are represented using key-value pairs, with most of the semantic information stored in the `tags` key.
-For example:
+Here's an example of a feature's tags:

 ```json
 "tags": {